jonathanSimonney/ormProject/Readme.md

 The orm itself is in the Library folder. the entity folder contains some very basics entities to make example for the orm.
 Finally, the test folder contains the examples of how to use the orm itself.
+As a reminder, please note that your entity folder MUST have a getRepositoryName method, and that the corresponding repository must be in the repository folder path or the entity repository will simply be the BaseRepository.

+You'll need to make sure all your entities extend the BaseEntity given in the library.

 ####Further updates to do :